freeCodeCamp/freeCodeCamp/curriculum/challenges/german/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/656d1becadf67d05d5b27bab.md

 ---
 id: 656d1becadf67d05d5b27bab
-title: Task 146
+title: Aufgabe 146
 challengeType: 19
 dashedName: task-146
 ---

 # --description--

 Just like when you learned about the pronoun `he`, pronouns like `she` are used to refer to female individuals.
 They help avoid repetition in conversation.
-Look at this part of the dialogue:
+Siehe dir diesen Teil des Dialogs an:

 Sophie: `Oh, come on, Brian!`

 Brian: `But it is true.
-She's the person to go to if you need help!`
+Sie ist die Person, zu der du gehst, wenn du Hilfe brauchst!`

-Here, `She` is used by Brian to refer to Sophie.
+Hier wird `She` von Brian verwendet, um auf Sophie zu verweisen.
 Instead of repeating Sophie's name, Brian uses the pronoun `she` to make the conversation smoother and avoid redundancy.

 # --question--